 800MHz Radio System:

 The EOC is also activated as the back-up communications center for the 800 megahertz radio system and E-911 system should the main dispatch center fail/malfunction.
-A part-time Radio System Manager is available through the EOC to assist with any radio problems and for training / operational procedures.
-Routine maintenance of the trunked radio system is handled by the Radio System Manager to ensure that the system remains operational.
+Routine maintenance of the trunked radio system is handled by the Radio System Contractor to ensure that the system remains operational.
 Minor problems occur with the system several times per year that requires the RSM to restart the system and verify full capability.

 Interface with National Weather Service: